lpender/alone-together/README.md

 Video should play in sync in both devices.

-Please report qualitative sync results along with the on-page debugger values.
+Please report qualitative sync results, along with the on-page debugger values.

-'lpender' in or around the mail sever that starts with the key betweens f and h